Holographic Aspects of Dynamical Mean-Field Theory: A holographic-RG structure in DMFT

 where the $\mp$ sign corresponds to positive and negative $\omega_l$, respectively (see Appendix \ref{appendix_A}).
 Then, the maximum of $G^*(i\omega_l)$ is specified by $\omega^*\equiv \omega_{l^*}$ with $l^*=0, -1$, and thus the asymptotic form of the boundary correlation function for $\bar{n}(\alpha,\alpha') \gg 1$ behaves as follows.

 where $ 1/\xi = \log \left(\frac{\sqrt{ \pi^2+4p(\beta t)^2 } - \pi}{2 p \beta t}\right)$.

-In a similar way, we can also consider the correlation function of the composite operator, which is relevant to the holographic argument in the next section.
+In a similar way, we can also consider the correlation function of the composite operator, which is relevant to a holographic argument in the context of the response function against a perturbation with respect to $\tilde{\mu}(\omega)$ in the next section.
 Taking into account Eq. (\ref{eq_density_cor_rg}), we analyze the correlation function of the normal ordered operators

 for $0\le \tau - \tau' <\beta$, where we have dropped the $\sigma$ index in $D_{N\alpha\alpha'}$ assuming a non-magnetic phase.

 Let the two boundary nodes meet after $\bar{n}(\alpha,\alpha')$ times renormalization.
 We then have